|

 the system out.

-If we
+If we decrease

-the process and this too will decrease the lead time.
+process and this too will decrease the lead time.
 We dealt with this in some depth in the

 production section on batching.
 It may

 be worthwhile to check this again.
-Essentially

-process batches.
-Of the two, transfer
+often – process batches.
+Of the two,

-batching offers the potential for the greatest decrease in lead time.
-Reductions in lead time of one half to one
+transfer batching offers the potential for the greatest decrease in lead

-quarter or less are quite possible.
+half to one quarter or less are quite possible.
+Single-piece-flow is the ultimate version

-Single-piece-flow is the ultimate version of transfer batching.
-If we
+of transfer batching.
+If we increase

-order waits before it is launched to manufacturing.
-Don’t worry, there are organizations that
+waits before it is launched to manufacturing.

-still batch their schedule once a month or once a fortnight – we should be
+once a month or once a fortnight – we should be looking at once a day.
+This reduces but doesn’t completely remove

-but doesn’t completely remove batching in time effects.
-Reducing
+batching in time effects.
+Reducing the

-the input using drum-buffer-rope will decrease the lead time.
+input using drum-buffer-rope will decrease the lead time.
 Increasing the scheduling frequency will

 decrease the lead time, and decreasing either transfer batch or process batch